mastodon/mastodon/docs/Running-Mastodon/Production-guide.md

     sudo npm install -g yarn

 ## Nginx w/ HTTPS via LetsEncrypt
-Several steps here.
-First, make sure your domain name is either pointing to your IP via A record, or to your hostname via CNAME record.
+First, make sure your domain name is either pointing to your server's IP via A record, or to its hostname via CNAME record.
 Or, if you have a hosting setup where you can just set the DNS servers entirely, use that.
 Regardless, your DNS has to be configured before LetsEncrypt will work.

 ### LetsEncrypt (SSL is free and easy, do this!)
 Go to https://certbot.eff.org/ to get setup instructions for your server configuration.
 If you're following this guide, you want the nginx setup - and for the purposes of this example, let's assume you're running on Ubuntu 16.04.
 (If you're not the instructions may slightly vary - follow what it says on the website instead of what it says here).